dirkschumacher/awesome-r-organizations/README.md

 # awesome-r-organizations
-A list of awesome companies/organizations that **contribute** open source R software.
+A community curated list of awesome companies/organizations that **contribute** open source R software.

 To add an organization, simply send a pull request.